oroinc/documentation/user_guide/marketing_list.rst

 Action icons in the last column of the grid enable the following actions:

-- Get to the *"View"* page of the grid item : |IcView|
+- Get to the *"View"* page of the grid item: |IcView|

-- Unsubscribe the item from the list manually : |IcUns|
+- Unsubscribe the item from the list manually: |IcUns|

-  For unsubscribed items, there is a |IcSub| icon to get the record back to the list
+  For unsubscribed items, there is a |IcSub| icon to get the record back on the list

-- Remove the item from the list : |IcRemove|
+- Remove the item from the list: |IcRemove|

-  As soon as at least one item has been removed, *"Removed Items"* grid will appear
+  As soon as at least one item has been removed, the *"Removed Items"* grid will appear

 .. image:: ./img/marketing/list_view_page_grid_removed.png

 Action icons in the last column of the *"Removed Items"* grid enable the following actions:

-- Get to the *"View"* page of the grid item : |IcView|
+- Get to the *"View"* page of the grid item: |IcView|

-- Restore the item in the marketing list : |UndoRem|
+- Restore the item in the marketing list: |UndoRem|

 .. |IcDelete| image:: ./img/buttons/IcDelete.png